-Chapter 14 BABS in Leagues with Alternative Rules
+BABS in Leagues with Alternative Rules

-BABS provides a different way of thinking about roster management in fantasy leagues, but it's impossible for one system to be all things to all formats.
-Leagues with alternative rules or hybrid structures are going to require a bit of tweaking.
-However, there are some underlying facts that are important to know.
+BABS provides a different approach to roster management in fantasy leagues, but it's impossible for one system to be all things to all formats.
+Leagues with alternative rules or hybrid structures will require some tweaking.
+However, some underlying facts are important to know.

 BABS is all about skill and risk.
-We break these down into some broad categories, but these categories are not intended to correlate directly with any particular fantasy statistical category.
+We divide these into broad categories, but these categories are not intended to correlate directly with any specific fantasy statistical category.

 So, while BABS measures power, that is not just about home runs.
-It's also about doubles and triples (for those leagues that use those), and by extension, the runs and RBIs that are driven by those power stats.
+It's also about doubles and triples (for those leagues that use those) and, by extension, the runs and RBIs that are driven by those power stats.